aivarsk/django-taskq/README.rst

 Django Transaction Task Queue
 =============================

-A short and simple Celery replacement for my Django projects.
+A short, simple and reliable Celery replacement for my Django projects.

 * *Database is the only backend.* The task is a simple Django model, it uses the same transaction and connection as other models.
 No more ``transaction.on_commit`` hooks to schedule tasks.
 * *Tasks do not produce any results*, there is no ``get`` or ``join`` and there is no "result backend".
 This is not a distrubuted await.
 If you need to store results, pass a unique key into the task and store the result in some DIY model.